kkmanuu/kkmanuu/README.md

 🔭 I’m currently working on AI and a professional Electronic website.
 👯 I’m looking to collaborate on Open Source Projects
 🤝 I’m looking for help with AI Engineers
-💬 Ask me about JavaScript, HTML, React, CSS
+💬 Ask me about JavaScript, HTML,CSS,React.

 📫 How to reach me: kipngenoemmanuel@gmail.com